opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ### Creating a monitor or detector through a visualization

 To create a new monitor or detector through a visualization, first [save your dashboard]({{site.url}}{{site.baseurl}}/dashboards/dashboard/index/#saving-dashboards).
-Then select **Alerting** or **Anomaly Detection** from the **Options** context menu dropdown.
+Then select **Alerting** or **Anomaly Detection** from the **Options** dropdown context menu.
 The following image shows a snapshot of the interface.
 Tip: If you are using static thresholds (for example, metrics to monitor CPU spikes, memory usage, or disk usage), create an alerting monitor; otherwise, create an anomaly detector.

 ![Options context menu]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/dashboard-options-context-menu.png)
 ##### Figure 1.
 Dashboard panel with _Options_ context menu